Eagle Lake RV Resort

 Are any of your sites on the beach?

 None of our sites are right on the beach per se, but none are more than a couple of minutes' walk away, either.
 We have left the beach area available for all to enjoy, rather than a select few.

-Why do you charge visitors to seasonal campers?
+Why do you charge visitors to weekly campers?

-Visitors pay a fee because they have full access to everything seasonals have access to.
+Visitors pay a fee because they have full access to everything our guests have access to.
 It is the visitor's choice about whether or not to walk along the beach, use the birdwatching blind, join in the activities that we have that day.
 Sewage, garbage, maintenance, all cost the resort time and money.
 This spreads the cost of running the campground out amongst the users.
 Seasonals and monthly campers have a day-visitor pass included in their package, guests to weekly campers will need to register and buy a day visitors pass.

 Why don't you ask the government for more money?

 We do not get ANY outside funding whatsoever.
 No agencies, clubs, government, foundations, give money to the campground.
 None, Zero.
 Everything we need to run Eagle Lake RV Resort must be generated by us.
 We are a completely independent camping facility, run in a business-like way, generating funds to cover expenses.
 Our goal is to have a beautiful, tranquil park, staffed by happy and well-trained workers.

 In 2016 we were the lucky recipients of a $2500 grant from the Recreational Vehicle Dealer's Association of Alberta!